16 days

 Cost:

-USD 1290 per person
+GBP1400 per person

-Single supplementary: USD 300
+Single supplementary: GBP 300

 Trekking season in Nepal: The usual trekking season starts from September to May.
 During the remainder of the year, Monsoon makes travelling difficult due to wet areas and offers little in the way of mountain views.
 Some treks that cross high passes are better attempted in months other than December and January because of the heavy snowfall in some parts of the country.
 The temperature rises considerably under altitudes of 3000 ft. in April and May in some parts of the country, therefore it is wise to plan accordingly.